2025 Women's Rugby World Cup: Match officials

-On 15 May 2025, World Rugby announced the team of 22 officials from 12 unions for the World Cup, including an "all-female team of referees".
-From the panel, nine of the officials returned, having served at the previous World Cup, whilst English official Sara Cox served at her fifth World Cup.
+On 15 May 2025, World Rugby announced the team of 22 officials from 12 unions for the World Cup, including an all-female team of referees.
+Nine of the officials had served at the previous World Cup.
+English official Sara Cox served at her fifth World Cup, while Hollie Davidson was later appointed to referee the final, becoming the first referee to officiate two Women's Rugby World Cup finals.